Soham-Hait/Online-Movie-Booking-System/README.md

 - 📧 **Email & SMS Booking Confirmations**: Automated notifications for bookings, reminders, and cancellations.
 - 🔍 **Advanced Search & Filter**: Enhanced search by genre, language, rating, and more.
-- 🌐 **Multi-language Support**: Localized UI for a global audience.
+- 🌐 **Multi-language Support**: Localised UI for a global audience.
 - ⭐ **User Reviews and Ratings**: Share and read feedback on movies and cinemas.
 - 🎁 **Loyalty Points & Rewards**: Earn points for bookings and redeem for discounts.
 - 🛡️ **Enhanced Admin Dashboard**: Advanced analytics, reporting, and management tools.